taikoma/TennisWinProbSim/README.md

 - json

 # Usage
+1. Clone this repository to your working directory.

-1. Before simulating,You need to edit the init.json
+2. Before simulating,You need to edit the init.json

 ```json
 {